LCobeaga/shadow-price/README.md

 NOTE: Since many changes had no effect on assembly, not all photos were switched out, so go by description and use the photos as refrence.

+## 12/11/19
+Multiple minor geometry changes as I print another shadow price and issues arise.

+Pushed back dovetail and increased angle on Handle.
+New female side of dovetail on Trigger Well Left.
+Added screwport between Trigger Well Right and Left.
+Added reinfocement bar to Solenoid Cover to prevent cracking on small upper area.
+Removed extraneous walls in Archway to help with aethetics.
+Minor wall adjustments on Solenoid Mount so it meshes better with Archway and requires less support.

+Updated Parts list with extra screw.